 Marketing and sales alignment.

 ABM requires everyone to be on the same page.
-Most companies have a high-level way of thinking about alignment, focusing only on marketing and sales, but it’s a lot more than that.
-Alignment needs to happen at multiple levels, starting from the CRO to demand gen teams, marketing ops, sales managers, and sales enablement.
+Many of the companies we talk to focus on alignment between marketing and sales.
+For ABM to really work, alignment needs to happen at multiple levels, starting from the CRO to demand gen teams, marketing ops, sales managers, and sales enablement.

 To lay a strong foundation for your ABM program, there are 5 key areas that require continuous alignment: